apache/flink/flink-filesystems/flink-s3-fs-hadoop/README.md

 setup.
-For this to work, however, we needed to adapt Hadoop's `Configuration` class to load a (shaded) `core-default-shaded.xml` configuration with the relocated class names of classes loaded via reflection (in the fute, we may need to extend this to `mapred-default.xml` and `hdfs-defaults.xml` and their respective configuration classes).
+For this to work, however, we needed to adapt Hadoop's `Configuration` class to load a (shaded) `core-default-shaded.xml` configuration with the relocated class names of classes loaded via reflection (in the future, we may need to extend this to `mapred-default.xml` and `hdfs-defaults.xml` and their respective configuration classes).

 # Changing the Hadoop Version